 That’s why truly stylish girls will see a look they’re drawn to and seek out lesser-priced pieces that have the same vibe.
 Plenty of affordable stores and sites offer items that feature similar aspects to designer pieces.

-Legitimately stylish women will troll any—and we mean any—store with zero snob factor, yet they stay true to their aesthetic.
+Legitimately stylish women will troll any—and we mean any—store with zero snob factor, yet they manage to stay true to their aesthetic.

-Yeah, the blouse itself is probably pretty cool, but it’s really the way she styled it—maybe she tucked into great-fitting jeans, unbuttoned one extra button, rolled up the sleeves, and added some cool necklaces—that made everyone comment on it.
+Yeah, the blouse itself is probably pretty cool, but it’s really the way she styled it—maybe she tucked into great-fitting jeans, unbuttoned one extra button, rolled up the sleeves, and added a killer pair of statement earrings—that made everyone comment on it.

 Highly stylish people are often in the habit of always appearing a teeny tiny bit too cool for every scenario they’re in.